Space Shuttle Columbia disaster: Flight risk management

 Throughout the flight, members of the Mission Management Team were less concerned than the Debris Assessment Team about the potential risk of a debris strike.
 The loss of bipod foam on STS-107 was compared to previous foam strike events, none of which caused the loss of an orbiter or crew.
 Ham, scheduled to work as an integration manager for STS-114, was concerned with the potential delays from a foam loss event.
 Mission management also downplayed the risk of the debris strike in communications with the crew.
 On January 23, flight director Steve Stich sent an e-mail to Husband and McCool to tell them about the foam strike and inform them there was no cause for concern about damage to the TPS, as foam strikes had occurred on previous flights.

 The crew were also sent a fifteen-second video of the debris strike in preparation for a press conference, but were reassured that there were no safety concerns.

 On January 26, the Debris Assessment Team concluded that there were no safety concerns from the debris strike.
 The team's report was critical of the Mission Management Team for asserting that there were no safety concerns before the Debris Assessment Team's investigation had been completed.
 On January 29, William Readdy, the Associate Administrator for Space Flight, agreed to DoD imaging of the orbiter, but on the condition that it would not interfere with flight operations; ultimately, the orbiter was not imaged by the DoD during the flight.
-At a Mission Management Team on January 31, the day before Columbia reentered the atmosphere, the Launch Integration Office voiced Ham's intention to review on-board footage to view the missing foam, but concerns of crew safety were not discussed.
+At a Mission Management Team meeting on January 31, the day before Columbia reentered the atmosphere, the Launch Integration Office voiced Ham's intention to review on-board footage to view the missing foam, but concerns of crew safety were not discussed.